JudeYu99/academic-website/content/home/experience.md

         * Sort out the subject development process of glycomics, glycobiology, and glycobioinformatics, and learned about the forefront progress of the subject.
         * Participate in several summit forums discussing frontier science in bioinformatics

-  - title: Construction of Knowledgebase of Risk Factors for Neurodegenerative Diseases
+  - title: Construction of Risk Factors Knowledgebase for Neurodegenerative Diseases
     company: Institutes for Systems Genetics, West China Hospital, Sichuan University, Chengdu, China
     company_url: 'http://www.sysbio.org.cn/index.php'
     company_logo: